taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

 Start your application again and try to search for stories such as "React" or "Redux".
 It should work now.
 The connect component dispatches an action that triggers the saga.
 The side-effect of the saga is the fetching process of the stories by search term from the Hacker News API.
-Once the request succeeds, another actions get dispatched and captured in the `storyReducer` to finally store the stories.
+Once the request succeeds, another action gets dispatched and captured in the `storyReducer` to finally store the stories.

 ### Part 17: Separation of API

-There is one last refactoring step that you could apply.
+There is one refactoring step that you could apply.
 It would improve the separation between API functionalities and sagas.
 You would extract the API call from the story saga into an own API folder.
 Afterward, other sagas could make use of these API requests too.
 First, extract the functionality from the saga:

 {title="src/sagas/story.js",lang="javascript"}
 ~~~~~~~~